-Maintaining Expertise in Content and Pedagogy

-Focus Statement: Teacher continually deepens knowledge in content (subject area) and classroom instructional strategies (pedagogy).
+Maintaining Expertise in Content and Pedagogy Focus Statement: Teacher continually deepens knowledge in content (subject area) and classroom instructional strategies (pedagogy).
 Desired Effect: Teacher provides evidence of developing expertise in content area and classroom instructional strategies.

-Example Teacher Evidence (Check all that apply)

-- □ □ Participates in professional development opportunities - Demonstrates content expertise and knowledge in the classroom - □ □ Seeks mentorship from subject area experts - □ □ Seeks mentorship from highly effective teachers - □ Actively seeks help and input from appropriate school personnel to address issues that impact instruction - Demonstrates a growth mindset and/or seeks feedback - □□ Implements a deliberate practice or professional growth plan - □□ Seeks innovative ways to improve student achievement - □ Gathers and keeps evidence of the effects of specific classroom strategies and behaviors on specific categories of students (i.e., different socio-economic groups, different ethnic groups) - □□ Uses a reflection process for analysis of specific strengths and weaknesses of individual lessons and units - □□ Uses a reflection process for analysis of specific instructional strengths and weaknesses - □□ Explains the differential effects of specific classroom strategies on closing the achievement gap - □□ Seeks opportunities to develop deeper understanding of cultural responsiveness - $\Box \Box$ Uses formative and summative data to make instructional planning decisions - Teacher observational data is correlated to student achievement data - □□ Identifies specific areas of strengths and weaknesses within instructional strategies or conditions for learning
+Example Teacher Evidence (Check all that apply) □□ Participates in professional development opportunities □□ Demonstrates content expertise and knowledge in the classroom □□ Seeks mentorship from subject area experts □□ Seeks mentorship from highly effective teachers □□ Actively seeks help and input from appropriate school personnel to address issues that impact instruction □□ Demonstrates a growth mindset and/or seeks feedback Implements a deliberate practice or professional growth plan □□ Seeks innovative ways to improve student achievement □□ Gathers and keeps evidence of the effects of specific classroom strategies and behaviors on specific categories of students (i.e., different socio-economic groups, different ethnic groups) □□ Uses a reflection process for analysis of specific strengths and weaknesses of individual lessons and units □□ Uses a reflection process for analysis of specific instructional strengths and weaknesses □□ Explains the differential effects of specific classroom strategies on closing the achievement gap □□ Seeks opportunities to develop deeper understanding of cultural responsiveness □□ Uses formative and summative data to make instructional planning decisions □□ Teacher observational data is correlated to student achievement data □□ Identifies specific areas of strengths and weaknesses within instructional strategies or conditions for learning □□ Keeps track of identified focus areas for improvement within instructional strategies or conditions for learning

-Not Using (0) Beginning (1) Developing (2) Applying (3) Innovating (4) Makes no attempt to deepen knowledge in content area and classroom instructional strategies.
-Attempts to deepen knowledge in content area and classroom instructional strategies.
-Continually deepens knowledge in content (subject area) and classroom instructional strategies (pedagogy).
-Continually deepens knowledge in content and classroom instructional strategies and provides evidence of developing expertise in content area and classroom instructional Helps others by sharing evidence of how to develop expertise in content area and classroom instructional strategies. strategies.
+Not Using (0) Beginning (1) Developing (2) Applying (3) Innovating (4) Makes no attempt to Attempts to deepen Continually deepens Continually deepens Helps others by deepen knowledge in knowledge in content knowledge in content knowledge in content sharing evidence of content area and area and classroom (subject area) and and classroom how to develop classroom instructional strategies. instructional strategies. classroom instructional strategies (pedagogy). instructional strategies and provides evidence of developing expertise in content area and classroom instructional strategies. expertise in content area and classroom instructional strategies.

-Promoting Teacher Leadership and Collaboration Focus Statement: Teacher promotes teacher leadership and a culture of collaboration.
+Tromoting reaction Ecadership and Conductation Focus Statement: Teacher promotes teacher leadership and a culture of collaboration.
 Desired Effect: Teacher provides evidence of teacher leadership and promoting a school-wide culture of professional learning.
-Example Teacher Evidence (Check all that apply) Contributes and shares expertise and new ideas with colleagues to enhance student learning in formal and informal ways □□ Serves as an appropriate role model (i.e. mentor, coach, presenter, researcher) regarding specific classroom strategies and behaviors Documents specific situations of mentoring other teachers □ Works cooperatively with appropriate school personnel to address issues that impact student learning □□ Accesses available expertise and resources to support students' learning needs □□ Promotes positive conversations and interactions with teachers and colleagues □ Fosters collaborative partnerships with parents to enhance student success in a manner that demonstrates integrity, confidentiality, respect, flexibility, fairness, and trust □□ Encourages parent involvement in classroom and school activities Demonstrates awareness and sensitivity to social, cultural, and diverse needs of families □□ Uses multiple means and modalities to communicate with families □□ Seeks a role and participates in Professional Learning Community meetings □□ Serves as a student advocate in the classroom, school, and community

-□□ Participates in school and community activities as appropriate to support students and families

-$\hfill\square$ Serves on school and district-level committees

-□ □ Works to achieve school and district improvement goals
+Example Teacher Evidence (Check all that apply) □□ Contributes and shares expertise and new ideas with colleagues to enhance student learning in formal and informal ways □□ Serves as an appropriate role model (i.e. mentor, coach, presenter, researcher) regarding specific classroom strategies and behaviors □□ Documents specific situations of mentoring other teachers □□ Works cooperatively with appropriate school personnel to address issues that impact student learning □□ Accesses available expertise and resources to support students' learning needs □□ Promotes positive conversations and interactions with teachers and colleagues □□ Fosters collaborative partnerships with parents to enhance student success in a manner that demonstrates integrity, confidentiality, respect, flexibility, fairness, and trust □□ Encourages parent involvement in classroom and school activities □□ Demonstrates awareness and sensitivity to social, cultural, and diverse needs of families □□ Uses multiple means and modalities to communicate with families □□ Seeks a role and participates in Professional Learning Community meetings □□ Serves as a student advocate in the classroom, school, and community □□ Participates in school and community activities as appropriate to support students and families □□ Serves on school and district-level committees □□ Works to achieve school and district improvement goals